First of all, Congratulations! You can Get Rid of your Postpartum Belly.

 A good massage can support your happiness hormones and oxytocin, contracting the uterus back to its pre-pregnancy size.

-Women who had c-section should hold up until their cuts completely recuperate before getting a massage.
+Women who had a c-section should hold up until their cuts completely recuperate before getting a massage.

 It’s enticing to go after the chocolate and banish good dieting habits to the past after having a baby, particularly in the middle of the night, when the rest of the house is sleeping soundly.
 So here are some simple, delectable, healthy tidbits to help busy moms eat sensibly: